Pricing Table Overview

 This tutorial uncovers the basic ways of working with the Pricing Table widget for Elementor.

 The pricing table is the most essential part of any commercial website, so it has to attract attention, be informative, and be stylish.
 The Pricing Table widget within the JetElements plugin is a helpful tool created especially for adding efficient pricing tables to Elementor-built pages.
 This widget saves you time because it has all the elements you need already included.
 You can add, exclude, customize, and organize prices, features, and buttons in any order.

 So, let’s take a look at how it could be created.

 1 Step — Add the Pricing Table widget

 Go to the page where you need a pricing table and open it in the Elementor page builder.
 Click the “Add New Section” button and then select the appropriate structure of the section.
-Seek for the Pricing Table widget and drop it into a new section.
+Seek the Pricing Table widget and drop it into a new area.

 2 Step — Define the settings

 By default, the pricing table looks like that.
 As you can see, it has all the necessary elements already included: